Where do mushroom extracts come from?

 We list “myceliated rice” along with “mycelium” because all mycelium biomass powders are still half undigested rice.
 Solid state fermentation, growing mycelium on a solid grain or straw medium yields, at best, a 50% bioconversion rate.

 Can you use the extracts if you have Candida and Yeast Infections problems?

+YES.
 It is okay for people with candida or yeast problems to use mushroom extracts.
 The primary treatment should be adjusted diet and adjusted intestinal flora, however, immune support with mushroom extracts is a useful part of an overall protocol to address either of these problems

 Is AHCC a Medicinal Mushroom Supplement?

 No. MGN-3 and AHCC (ImmPower, Kinoko) are modified rice bran supplements that provide active compounds called arabinoxylane and alpha glucans.
 These products do not contain any detectable levels of non-linear polysaccharides (beta glucans), the clinically researched immune boosting compounds extracted from medicinal mushrooms.*

 When making modified rice bran supplements, mushroom enzymes from the mycelium are added to the manufacturing process to further break down the cellulose in the rice bran, creating higher levels of arabinoxylane.
 However, the amount of mushroom material used in this bio-conversion process does not constitute the level of mushroom based raw material normally needed or used when making mushroom based supplements.
 As mentioned, there are no detectable levels of beta glucan in the rice bran supplements we have analyzed.*